PragmaticFlow/NBomber.Docs/docs/nbomber/data.md

 ## LargeDataFeed

-LargeDataFeed is for data sets that are too large to keep in memory (RAM), or too expensive to keep there.
-It writes all items to a temporary SQLite database.
-After that, it keeps only a small part of the items in memory.
-The feed reads the next items from the database in the background, while your scenario uses the items that are already in memory.
+LargeDataFeed is designed for data sets that are too large or too expensive to keep entirely in memory (RAM).
+It writes all items to a temporary SQLite database and keeps only a small portion of them in memory using a buffer.

+While your scenario processes the items currently in memory, the feed reads the next items from the database in the background.
+This approach effectively creates a sliding window over the data, allowing LargeDataFeed to process data sets much larger than the available memory.

+LargeDataFeed also relies heavily on [ValueTask](https://devblogs.microsoft.com/dotnet/understanding-the-whys-whats-and-whens-of-valuetask/) which helps minimize memory allocations when returning items from the feed.

 ### When to use it